maxdevblock/cubmods/docs/source/manual.rst

     \end{array}
     \right.

-Only the model with covariates for all components has been currently defined and implemented, as in the R package ``CUB``.
+Only the model with covariates for all components (GeCUB) has been currently defined and implemented, as in the R package ``CUB``.

 Nevertheless, thanks to the symbol ``1`` provided by the